Continue your pursuit of professional growth.

 CPA CONTINUING EDUCATION REQUIREMENTS

-Additionally, courses in the Certificate program meet CPA continuing education professional (CPE) requirements.
+Courses in the Certificate program meet CPA continuing education professional (CPE) requirements.
 Students enrolled in the program can fulfill their CPE credits and gain a career-building credential at the same time.

-Earn the Certificate in Forensic Accounting by taking four courses (for a total of 12 credits):
+Earn the Certificate in Forensic Accounting by taking four courses (for a total of 12 credits)